 2. Choose realistic goals for both weight and diet changes

 While people have some modifiable factors (e.g., calories consumed, time spent exercising, time spent on sedentary activities), it’s important to remember that some aspects cannot be controlled, such as genetics, metabolic rate or medical conditions that impact weight.

 Therefore, rather than focusing on a “goal weight,” consider adopting the idea of “best weight.”
 This concept introduced by Dr. Yoni Freedhoff and Dr. Arya Sharma, obesity management doctors, states: “A patient’s best weight is… whatever weight they achieve while living the healthiest lifestyle they can truly enjoy.”

-3. Make health benefits your primary focus for implementing changes
+3. Make health benefits your primary focus on implementing changes

 4. Track your patterns

 A journal or digital tracking system allows you to gather data about behaviour and look for trends.
 Consistent recording can aid in accountability and awareness and assessing progress can help with identifying practical ways for improvement (e.g., having an apple and slice of cheese before heading home may reduce the urge to purchase a muffin from a local drive-through).

 Making healthy changes is important, but so is having fun!